frank-fs/frank/README.md

 # Frank

-Frank is resource-oriented wrapper library for working with the [Web API](http://wcf.codeplex.com/) and is developed in [F#](http://fsharp.net/).
+Frank is resource-oriented wrapper library for working with the [Web API](http://asp.net/web-api/) and is developed in [F#](http://fsharp.net/).

 ## Goals

 1. Provide a simple, to-the-metal framework for quickly building HTTP applications and services without a lot of hassle.
-In this case, "to-the-metal" means utilizing the new [HTTP stack coming in .NET 4.5](http://msdn.microsoft.com/en-us/library/hh193585.aspx) and available now in the [`HttpClient`](http://nuget.org/List/Packages/HttpClient) library available with [Web API](http://nuget.org/List/Packages/WebApi.All).
+In this case, "to-the-metal" means utilizing the new [HTTP stack coming in .NET 4.5](http://msdn.microsoft.com/en-us/library/hh193585.aspx) and available now in the [`HttpClient`](http://nuget.org/List/Packages/HttpClient) library available with [Web API](http://nuget.org/List/Packages/AspNetWebApi.Core).
 2. Focus on composition over everything else.
 Based in F#, composition comes fairly naturally.
 3. Run on a number of server platforms.
-Frank currently uses the [Web API](http://wcf.codeplex.com/) platform to allow it to run either atop [ASP.NET](http://asp.net/) or self-hosted using the `HttpServiceHost`.
+Frank currently uses the [Web API](http://asp.net/web-api/) platform to allow it to run either atop [ASP.NET](http://asp.net/) or self-hosted using the `HttpSelfHostServer`.
 Other hosting options will be made available soon.

 ## Usage